-Mrs. Brenneman moved and Mrs. Fanconi seconded the following resolution:
+Ms. Gutierrez moved and Mr. Sims seconded the following:

 WHEREAS, On December 10, 1991, the Board of Education in a discussion of the transfer process, agreed to look at how we define racial and ethnic groups as part of an overall review of the Quality Integrated Education (QIE) policy; and